ProgMEM-CC/miniblox.impact.client.updatedv2/docs/ModuleIdeas.md

 - [x] ChinaHat (3d hat on top of the player)
 - [x] ChinaRing (3d ring around the player)
 - [x] TargetHUD (I made this lol - TheM1ddleM1n)
+- [x] Server Crasher (Created by bread - dev for atmosphere and RealPacket)